elinsoftware/servicenow-worksheets/readme.md

 ![alt text](./assets/new.png)

 ![alt text](./assets/data.png)
-This repo is a web-app that represents the front-end of the ServiceNowapplication.
+This repo is a web-app that represents the front-end of the ServiceNow application.
 It is built with React and Vite and uses the ServiceNow API to fetch and save data.

 ## How to run locally